vonglan/realearn-sy-presets/README.md

 - Tempo
 - HP Env Amount

-# Special: [Dexed](https://asb2m10.github.io/dexed/) (Open Source FM Synthesizer)
+# Special: [Dexed](https://asb2m10.github.io/dexed/) and OPS7 (FM Synthesizers)
-Instead of the usual "SY" presets, this has the prefix/suffix "DX".
+Instead of the usual "SY" presets, these have the prefix/suffix "DX".
 Controller and Main Mapping are required.

 ## With Behringer X-Touch Mini as controller